We deliver our training packages to Academic Institutions, UK Government and Industry.

 Location: In-person or online

-Duration: Three days onsite • 5 online sessions
+Duration: One and a half days onsite • 3 online sessions

 Level: FHEQ Level 6